JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-swiftui-integration.md

 Compose Multiplatform UI.
 This page provides examples both for using Compose Multiplatform inside SwiftUI and for embedding SwiftUI inside a Compose Multiplatform app.

-> In our templates, we use a SwiftUI wrapper that helps us write robust code.
->
-{type="tip"}

 ## Use Compose Multiplatform inside a SwiftUI application

 To use Compose Multiplatform inside a SwiftUI application, create a Kotlin function `MainViewController()` that